MrGilli/Quplexity/README.md

 # Quplexity

-Quplexity is a blazingly fast and lightweight application that is used to simulate QC's and their logic.
+Quplexity is a blazingly fast and lightweight library that provides Quantum Computer (QC) simulators with their mathematical and essential logic.
-Quplexity is written in C++ and x86_64 Assembly for insanely fast execution times.
+Quplexity is written in "Assembly" aka "Assembler" for insanely fast execution/computation times.
+Quplexity has exstensive and carefully crafted documentation, to help anyone no matter what their technological fluency is, intergrate Quplexity into their project or contribute to the project itself.
+Documentation and Examples can be found in the folder (./Documentation).

 ## Description
-Quplexity is a lightning-fast and extremely lightweight Quantum Circuit/Computer simulator written in x86-64bit Assembly and C++.
-Quplexity will dramatically improve the quantum computing environment by delivering unmatched simulation speed and efficiency.
-Its capacity to simulate more qubits than previous Python-based software would enable researchers and developers to carry out larger and more complex quantum experiments.
-This improved simulation capacity has the potential to speed the development of quantum algorithms, resulting in faster progress in quantum computing research and real-world applications.
-Quplexity's efficiency can minimise computational resource requirements, making quantum simulation more accessible and affordable to academic institutions, startups, and established businesses alike.
+Quplexity is a Quantum Computer simulatior (QCS/QC) library written in Assembly that provides lightning-fast and extremely lightweight computational functionality to the projects that its used in.
+Because Quplexity is written in Assembly it has great hardware support and amazing low-level compatability capabilities that in return provides computational tasks in a "seemless" manner.
+Quplexity is currently in the process of being intergrated into Qrack (https://github.com/unitaryfund/qrack) to provide accelerated performance and better tailored hardware support.

-## Do I need a fancy GPU to use Quplexity?
+## Do I need to know Assembly to use Quplexity?
-Not at all, a CPU is all you need to get started in the Quantum world with Quplexity!
+Not at all, Quplexity is designed to make it easy and convinient to get started with.
+Quplexity has exstensive and carefully crafted documentation, to help anyone no matter what their technological fluency is, intergrate Quplexity into their project or contribute to the project itself.
+Documentation and Examples can be found in the folder (./Documentation).

-## Getting Started
+## Getting Started!

 ### Dependencies